Events - Month View

 - Drop Bar Road Bike (highly recommended)

-- Ability to ride safely in a group and hold 20mph minimum OR be willing to potentially ride alone
+- Ability to hold 18mph minimum riding in a group OR be willing to potentially ride alone

 Glen Echo Park lower parking lot off of Oxford St